 \subsection{Call-by-name simulates call-by-value}

-To prove the simulation of $\llinred$ with $\lalgred$ and the simulation of $\llineq$ with $\lalgeq$, we introduce an algebraic extension of the continuation passing style used to prove that call-by-name simulates call-by-value in the regular $\lambda$-calculus \cite{PlotkinTCS75}.
+To prove the simulation of $\llinred$ in $\lalgred$ and the simulation of $\llineq$ in $\lalgeq$, we introduce an algebraic extension of the continuation passing style translation used to prove that call-by-name simulates call-by-value in the regular $\lambda$-calculus \cite{PlotkinTCS75}.